pachyderm/docs/content/latest/reference/pachctl/pachctl_list_secret.md

----
-# metadata #
-title:  pachctl list secret
+## pachctl list secret

-description: "List all secrets from a namespace in the cluster."
+List all secrets from a namespace in the cluster.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - list
-cliGlossary:  l
----

 ### Synopsis